Land of the Lost (Wipers album)

 Land of the Lost is the fourth studio album by punk rock band Wipers, released by Restless in 1986.
+The album was recorded at frontman Greg Sage's studio, 421 Sound, in Portland, Oregon.
+"Let Me Know" appears on the soundtrack to the 1986 film River's Edge.

-It was reissued on CDR on frontman Greg Sage's Zeno Records, and by German label Gift of Life in 1991.
+It was reissued on CDR on Sage's Zeno Records, and by German label Gift of Life in 1991.

 Critical reception

 Maximum Rocknroll praised the title track, writing: "Heavier and riffier than anything the Wipers had previously attempted, 'Land of the Lost' hits like a steamroller on an inexorable march forward."
 The Spin Alternative Record Guide called the album "the most definitive Wipers record for sound and songwriting, though it lacks the brashness that makes Over the Edge such a joy."

 Track listing

 All songs written by Greg Sage.